-With the explosion of social media and online marketing, members of the dental community “must” be aware of the risks associated with the new marketing.
-While dental practices have successfully utilized the services of Groupon to attract new patients, there are growing concerns regarding this type of marketing.
+With the explosion of social media and online marketing, members of the dental community must be aware of the risks associated with new marketing approaches.
+Moreover, with marketing services for dental practices soaring in popularity, it is crucial that dental industry professionals are aware of the legal side of promoting their products and services to a wider audience.
+Accordingly, while dental practices have successfully utilized the services of Groupon to attract new patients, there are growing concerns regarding this type of marketing.
 The American Dental Association has recently published its opinion on the Groupon issue.
 Before a dentist participates in a Groupon marketing campaign, they must be aware of potential ramifications.

 A dentist utilizing Groupon to offer discounts to new and current patients will split a portion of the revenue generated from the promotion with Groupon.
 Many states have regulations that prohibit fee splitting between a dentist and a third party.
 A violation of the state regulations could result in the dentist facing censure and reprimand, fines, suspension, and even license revocation.

 The federal anti-kickback statute, 42 U.S.C. § 1320a-7b(b) generally prohibits a dentist from offering or paying remuneration to induce a person to refer a patient that may be eligible for services under a federal health care program, including Medicare or Medicaid.
 A dentist violating federal law could be charged with a felony and subject to fines, imprisonment, and exclusion from federal health care programs.